Tamang-Ajay/Sales-Performance-Dashboard-Excel-Project/README.md

 - Track quantity sold by segment,region wise (in percentage) and ship mode.
 - Analyze quarterly and yearly sales trends.
 - Support data-driven business decisions.
-The challenges faced was working with large and unstructured sales data which required exrtensive data cleaning and transformation for inconsistent data to ensure accuracy.
+<br>The challenges faced was working with large and unstructured sales data which required exrtensive data cleaning and transformation for inconsistent data to ensure accuracy.

 ## 🔧 Key Features:
 - Data Cleaning & Preparation: Standardized raw data, corrected formats, and removed inconsistencies.